 In addition, if you have the RAW file type set to uncompressed and you’re shooting RAW images (either as just RAW or RAW+JPEG), you won’t be able to use bracketing.

 If you’re shooting with a low ISO and point your camera towards a very bright light, you might get some highlights showing as dark tones on the back screen.
 It shouldn’t affect the final image.

 And, finally, there are two situations where the shutter sound might beep, neither of which come up in normal shooting:

 - registering faces using the Face Registration feature.

 - registering a reference frame when setting up a custom white balance.

-What would make the feature even better is if Sony found a way to incorporate into the shutter button the kind of subtle tactile feedback that the newest smartphones have been adding—not really a click, as such, but a barely felt tap that provides just enough feedback without creating any noise.
+What would make the feature even better is if Sony found a way to incorporate into the shutter button the kind of subtle tactile feedback that the newest smartphones have been adding—not really a click, as such, but a barely felt tap that provides just enough feedback without creating any noise (aka, a haptic).
 That would be helpful as confirmation that you’ve taken the shot.

 The Downside of the Fully Electronic Shutter

 After I originally wrote this I learned from other shooters of a drawback of shooting with the fully electronic shutter.
 And that is that you can get banding in some circumstances when using it with some artificial light sources.